KDCube is built around apps

 raw read: get_plain("...")

-write: none from normal bundle code
+write: none from normal app code

-write: none from normal bundle code
+write: none from normal app code

 Configured secrets provider; in local secrets-file mode this is secrets.yamlDeployment-wide API keys and auth secretsOutside kdcube export; manage through deployment secret workflows